Old Fort Macleod, Alberta

 If you need information about a burial or interment, photos, transcripts, how to contact the cemetery or local authorities, please visit our collection of Genealogy Websites on our Genealogy Helper Page for Old Fort Macleod.

 Websites to Help With Your Genealogy Research ...

-When we do our genealogical research, we begin with the websites from Cyndi's List, FamilySearch, the CanadaGenWeb Project or Genealogy Trails.
-These websites either offer the information directly or else point to where you can find it.
-Their information is open to all and free to view - although they might link to other websites which do charge.
+When we do our genealogical research, we first turn to the websites from Cyndi's List, FamilySearch, the CanadaGenWeb Project or Genealogy Trails.
+These websites offer the information directly or else point to where you can find it.
+Their information is open to all and free to view - you should note that they might link to other websites which do charge.

 To help you get started, the following links will take you to the pages that are relevant to Old Fort Macleod:

 These websites are specific to Alberta:

 The GenDisasters website specializes in newspaper articles about tragedies and disasters.
 While it makes interesting reading all by itself, it should be of special interest to genealogists and family historians looking for people who were either affected by or directly involved in such tragedies.

 The official website for Province of Alberta: www.alberta.ca/

 |<1>||If we encounter the name of what might be a community, our methodology is to add that name to our Gazetteer.
 For example, we might find a sentence like "He went south past Old Fort Macleod and then turned east".
 While Old Fort Macleod could be some kind of landmark, we think that it's more likely to be a community.
 We've added Old Fort Macleod as a placeholder with the hope that we'll be able to add more information in the future.|